quartercastle/vector/README.md

 ```

 ### Mutability vs Immutability
-All operations supported by this package has a mutable and immutable implementation.
+Most of the arithmetic operations provided by this package has a mutable and immutable implementation.
-The way this is separated in the package is that all package level functions are immutable
+The way this is separated is that all package level functions are immutable
 and methods called on the vector it self are mutable on the calling vector.
 ```go
 // create vectors